Google struck $360-mln Activision deal to block rival app store, lawsuit says | Technology

 The financial details emerged in a newly unredacted copy of a lawsuit that "Fortnite" video game maker Epic Games first filed against Google in 2020.
 It alleged anticompetitive practices related to the search giant's Android and Play Store businesses.
 Google has called the lawsuit baseless and full of mischaracterizations.
 It said its deals to keep developers satisfied reflect healthy competition.

+Activision said it never entered into an agreement with Google to not open an app store.
+"Google never asked us, pressured us, or made us agree not to compete with Google Play," Activision said.
+"Epic’s allegations are nonsense."

 Riot said it was reviewing the filing.
-Activision did not respond to requests for comment.
 Epic last year mostly lost a similar case against Apple Inc , the other leading app store provider.
 An appellate ruling in that case is expected next year.

 The Google agreements with developers are part of an internal effort known as "Project Hug" and were described in earlier versions of the lawsuit without the exact terms.
 The remuneration includes payments for posting to YouTube and credits toward Google ads and cloud services.